404Store/Lua-ImGui-Builder/README.md

 ## 🧠 Usage Tips
 - Call `Gui:Render()` every frame inside a Draw hook
 - No need to manually call `Begin()` or `End()` — handled internally
-- Use `Gui:TableRow()` inside the table's rendering callback

----

-## 🌍 Suitable For
-✔ Game UI overlays
-✔ Bot control interfaces
-✔ Debug tools
-✔ Internal utilities

----

-## 🧑‍💻 Contributing
-Pull requests are welcome!
-Feel free to open an issue for bug reports or feature requests.

----

-## 📄 License
-Open for both personal and commercial use.
-(Optionally MIT License — up to the repository owner)

 ---